Chiropractic and gaming: the perfect match between health care and esports

 Joint cracking or popping sensation during an adjustment procedure

-The cracking or popping you hear & feel during adjustment procedures is a physiologic phenomenon called tribonucleation.
+The cracking or popping you hear and feel during adjustment procedures is a physiologic phenomenon called tribonucleation.
 It is sometimes referred to as a cavitation, which is also appropriate, but it does not tell the whole story.

 - Tribonucleation: a process where opposing surfaces resist separation until a critical point where they separate rapidly resulting in vapor cavities that do not collapse instantaneously